idandtrust/goodid-php55-sdk/README.md

     // Take the `$nonce` and `$state` into the frontend
     // by e.g. adding those to your template
     // to be able to easily reach them with javascript
     ```

 2. When you receive the End User's data from GoodID into your javascript,
 pass the result of `GoodID.getData()`into your backend
-by an AJAX request to be able to do the followings:
+by an AJAX request to be able to do the following:

     Get all the claims combined from the idToken and userInfo: